 The purpose of this Policy is to encourage, promote, guide, facilitate and assist with the planning, development, procurement, implementation and care of public art in Eurobodalla.
-Moreover, the policy supports the important role public art plays in a lively, representative cultural identity and supports the wellbeing of the community.
+Moreover, the policy supports the important role public art plays in a lively, representative cultural identity, the visitor economy and supporting the wellbeing of the community.